JuniperPhoton/PhotonCam.Support/Tutorials/ManageFilters.md

 <img src="./Assets/manage_filters_4.jpg" alt="" width="400"/>

-To back up a filter, go to the filter detail page, click the "..." menu and click "Export parameters".
+To back up a filter, go to the filter detail page, click the "..." menu and click "Export filters".

 A share sheet will be displayed, you can choose to save it on your iPhone or share it to your friends or airdrop it to your Mac.